Academics

 As mentioned above, the AP CSP exam is scored in very specific ways, and every question aims to assess your understanding of a specific learning outcome.

-Understand them inside out.
 Know how points are awarded, what the evaluators are looking for, and how to maximize your scoring potential.
-The scoring guidelines provide clarity on the expectations, helping you tailor your responses to meet the criteria for success.
+The scoring guidelines provide clarity on how your responses will actually be scored, which could help you further tailor your testing strategy and responses to maximize your score.

 • Read the scoring guidelines here.